ihasq/splitagram/README.md

 # splitagram
-Split your image for your profile
+Split your image for Instagrams new profile (25:33)